imsushant12/Machine_Learning/Basics.md

 ### Accuracy, Precision, Recall, and F-1 score
 1. **Accuracy**: Accuracy measures the proportion of correct predictions out of the total number of predictions.
 It's calculated as the sum of true positives and true negatives divided by the total number of samples.
 2. **Precision**: Precision measures the proportion of true positive predictions out of all positive predictions made by the model.
-It indicates how many of the predicted positive instances are actually positive.
+It indicates how many of t`git sthe predicted positive instances are actually positive.
 3. **Recall (Sensitivity)**: Recall measures the proportion of true positive predictions out of all actual positive instances in the data.
 It indicates how many of the actual positive instances were correctly identified by the model.
 4. **F1 Score**: The F1 score is the harmonic mean of precision and recall.
 It provides a balance between precision and recall, especially when the classes are imbalanced.

 **Example**:
 ![image](https://imgur.com/TKUN2v8.png)

+#### Precision-Recall Tradeoff
+The precision-recall tradeoff is a balance between two important measures in classification: precision and recall.

+Adjusting the model's decision threshold can impact these metrics: increasing the threshold tends to improve precision but decrease recall, and vice versa.
+Finding the right balance depends on the specific needs of the problem: sometimes it's more important to be precise, while other times it's crucial to catch all relevant instances.